chriswessels/meteor-deployment-manager/README.md

 #meteor-deployment-manager
 Meteor Deployment Manager (or MDM for short) is a command line tool intended to automate the process of deploying your [Meteor](http://www.meteor.com/) applications to self-hosted infrastructure like Amazon EC2.

+**NB: You have found this project in its infancy.
+The best documentation at the moment is the source code, so check it out!**

 ##Features
 - Written in pure JavaScript.
 - Installs as a global NPM package, accessible from any directory.